xorhex/BinYars/README.md

 - **bnfolder**: This is the folder name to assign all of the matches to in Binary Ninja's Project View

-- **bndescription**: The rule description to render inside of Binary Ninja.
+- **description**: The rule description to render inside of Binary Ninja.

 **Console Module**